-Why doesn’t Eat MY Shrubs offer a fall clean up option you ask?
-Well there are a few things to consider in the fall, as the season begins to change.
+There are a few things to consider in the fall, as the season begins to change.

 Collecting the leaves.

 Many people want their leaves collected during the fall clean up and taken away.
-But, by collecting the leaves that fall from the trees and shrubs around and hauling them away, we deprive the soil of the nutrient cycling (or recycling really), it needs to feed the plants in future growing seasons.
+But, by collecting the leaves that fall from the trees and shrubs and hauling them away, we deprive the soil of the nutrient cycling (or recycling really) it needs to feed the plants in future growing seasons.
 In order for the trees to form those leaves, they draw in nutrients and minerals from deeper in the soil.
 When the leaves are no longer useful to the tree, they fall to the ground.

 In a natural system, the leaves decompose and return the remaining nutrients and minerals to the surface soil, with the help of some “decomposer” organisms.
-Hence the cycle.
+It’s a cycle.
 Further to the nutrient recycling, the beneficial organisms (and they are all beneficial in some way) in the soil and on the plants, require some sort of protection from the winter weather.
 Leaving some leaves, to cover bare soil especially, is a perfect cover protection for theses little garden friends.
-The excess is removed in the spring to prevent any excess mold and mildew.
+The excess is removed in the spring to prevent mold and mildew.
 Though it is still better to leave bare ground covered with leaf litter.

 In this climate, known locally as chinook country,

-where winter temperatures can swing from -30 C to 20 C in the matter of a few days, this extra layer of winter leaf cover helps to regulate the soil temperature.
+Where winter temperatures can swing from -30 C to 20 C in the matter of a few days, this extra layer of winter leaf cover helps to regulate the soil temperature.
 Ensuring things that go dormant in the fall, do not think that it’s spring for a day.
 Only to freeze when temperatures drop.

 The best thing to do is to mow your leaves a few times as they fall.
 Raise the mower deck as high as it will go and close off the outlet.
 You can even attach a mulching blade if you like, to really mulch things up and save your grass blade.
 Mulched leaf litter left in the fall, has even been shown to reduce dandelion populations.

 A combination of mulching the leaves on the lawns and moving some of the excess into the garden beds or compost pile for later use onsite is the best solution.
 The trees and plants worked hard to pull those nutrients from the soil for future generations of species.
 It is up to us to manage those resources onsite, for the health of the garden, the grass, and the people.
-We do not have to cart leaves to the landfill in plastic, or even paper, bags.
+We do not have to cart leaves to the landfill in bags.

 Many plants end their seasonal life cycle by going to seed.
 This is the end result of the summers work, to procreate the species.
 It is our tendency to cut flowers off the plants as soon as they no longer “look good”.
 This is especially true in the fall.
 However, many migrating song birds and hibernating small animals use the oil rich seeds as a source of nutrients for long journeys and cold nights.
 There are plants that will spread like wild fire if left to be natural.
 Some thought and attention should be maintained, but for the most part these seeds are imperative to the survival of these small creatures.